Our commitment to the environment

 Here are some ways we’re raising awareness and taking action against important environmental issues.

-Stuff runs some of NZ’s largest and most iconic events, attended by half a million Kiwis each year, including Auckland’s Ports of Auckland Round the Bays, the Central Districts Field Days, the Night Noodle Markets and the national Women of Influence Awards.
+Stuff runs some of NZ’s largest and most iconic events, attended by half a million Kiwis each year, including Auckland’s Ports of Auckland Round the Bays, the Central Districts Field Days, the Night Noodle Markets and the national Women of Influence Awards (in conjunction with Westpac).

-Stuff wants to be an industry leader in environmental sustainability, with a goal to achieve zero-waste events.
+Stuff aims to be an industry leader in environmental sustainability, with a goal to achieve zero-waste events.

 Every Stuff event is committed to being as kind as possible to the planet and landfill diversion from Stuff Events is increasing year-on-year.
-Onsite signs encourage guests to do their bit to reduce waste via three-stage waste management streams, and ‘green’ messaging is pushed in event promotion.
+Onsite signs encourage guests to do their bit to reduce waste via three-stage waste management streams.
 An initiative as simple as removing single-use cups at the Night Noodle Markets saved over 30,000 cups from going to landfill.

 Through a number of recycling and reusing initiatives, Stuff Events diverted 65% of the 78 tonnes of waste from all its FY18 events.